Best Undergraduate Business Schools and Business Degree Programs in the US

 Business Degree Concentrations

-- Business management concentrations provide similar training to business administration specializations but focus more on leadership and personnel development.
+Business management programs provide similar training to business administration specializations but focus more on leadership and personnel development.
 Most business management programs cover organizational behavior, performance evaluation, and communication strategies.

 More Degree Programs Also Offered at Business Schools